 There are several surgical solutions for the Ptotic Breast

-- A Breast Lift is a surgical procedure designed to lift and reshape the breasts.
+- A Breast Lift Mastopexy is a surgical procedure designed to lift and change the shape of the breasts.

-- It involves removing excess skin, tightening the surrounding tissue, and repositioning the nipple and areola to a higher position.
+- It involves removing excess skin, tightening the surrounding tissue, and moving the nipple and areola.

-- This procedure is suitable for individuals with excess skin but who are content with their current breast size and shape.
+- This procedure may suit individuals with excess skin who are satisfied with their breast size and shape.

 2. Breast Augmentation – Breast Implants

-- Breast Augmentation involves the insertion of breast implants to increase breast size and volume.
+- Breast Augmentation Mammoplasty involves the insertion of breast implants to increase breast size and volume.

-- While this procedure can enhance the fullness of the breasts, it does not address significant Ptosis
+- While this procedure can alter the fullness of the breasts, it does not address significant Ptosis alone.

-- It is an appropriate choice for individuals who desire larger or fuller breasts.
+- It is an appropriate choice for individuals who want larger or fuller breasts.

-- In some cases, individuals may benefit from both a breast lift and breast implants.
-This combination procedure is known as augmentation mastopexy.
+- In some cases, individuals may choose from both a breast lift mastopexy and breast implants.

-- It’s recommended for those who wish to both lift and enhance the size of their breasts.
-The lift provides the desired shape and positioning, while implants add volume.
+- It may be suitable for those who wish to both lift and increase the size of their breasts.
+The lift provides the requested shape and positioning, while implants add volume.

-The choice between these options depends on factors such as the degree of breast ptosis, the current breast size, personal preferences, and the recommendations of a board-certified plastic surgeon.
-A consultation with a plastic surgeon is essential to determine the most suitable approach for each individual, as it should be tailored to their specific needs and cosmetic goals.
-It’s also essential to consider the recovery, scarring, and long-term maintenance associated with each procedure.
+The choice between these options depends on factors such as the degree of breast ptosis, the current breast size, the patient’s goals, and the recommendations of a board-certified plastic surgeon.
+A consultation with a plastic surgeon is essential to determine the appropriate approach for each individual, as it should be tailored to their specific needs and cosmetic goals.
+It is also helpful to consider the recovery, scarring, and long-term maintenance associated with each procedure.

 Scars from Surgery

-All invasive surgery leaves a scar, our experienced surgeons use advanced surgical procedures and are specially trained to reduce the extent of any breast surgery scars.
+All invasive surgery leaves a scar.
+Our experienced surgeons are specially trained to reduce the extent of any breast surgery scars.

 We can also use special post-surgical scar minimization techniques including post-op treatment with Fraxel Laser, Healite II LED and our Recovery Packs.

-Our Recovery package contains scientifically proven products to facilitate healing, along with some ‘feel good’ gifts to help you make the most of your recovery time.
+Our Recovery package contains scientifically proven products to facilitate healing and some ‘feel good’ gifts to help you make the most of your recovery time.

 Scars also usually fade away over time and may settle even further over 12 to 18 months to fully settle.